rabecker2/YosemiteSnowDepths/README.md

 # snow_depth.txt = the raw data for the relationship between daily snow depth and daily SWE.
 This data comes from the "clean daily" files above, and Khione will compile into a single snow_depth.txt file for you--but if you're jumping in at this point (line 1691 of Khione) you're going to need this file.

 # Marrero_simple_YESerosion_NOsnow_TMandLC.txt = the file that hosts the info about the new Be-10 sampling sites in Tuolumne Meadows and Lyell Canyon that our manuscript (in prep for Quaternary Science Reviews) reports.
+Note that the "Marrero... .txt" sample input file is based on the input file to the Marrero et al. (2016) calculator--hence the Marrero name for this file here.

 # Boulder_Height.txt = info on the heights of the samples and the estimated precision of our knowledge of boulder height.